Few humans understand that relief

 A quick shower, a bit of makeup, a change of clothes and I'm ready for my 45 minute drive to work.

 The cabin of the truck feels freezing cold and the heater will take a while to kick in.
 Never mind, I'm used to it and I'm wearing a nice overcoat.
 Soon there will be equilibrium and I'll stop shivering.
-Down the driveway, through the ford, out the gate and I'm off our property.
+Down the driveway, ford the creek, out the gate and I'm off our property.
 The low, concrete causeway across the Molonglo River leaves only the width of a tyre to spare on each side and always commands a bit of respect.
 Today the river is white and frothing - no chance of spotting the trout I have sometimes seen hovering in there on sunny days.

 I'm about fifteen minutes into my commute towards Queanbeyan and thence on to Canberra, when I see something wrong out of the corner of my eye.
 Something about a horse in a paddock to the right.
 What is it?
 I brake, back up, take a better look.